 Sure, in the real world the generalist advisors can and do still win a client here and there – not every potential client has a specialist who serves them in the first place – but it’s clearly an uphill battle.
 And as more advisors become specialists over time, the pool of prospective clients who don’t have a specialist serving them shrinks smaller and smaller.
 If the advisor responds by trying to cast the net wider and wider, the paradoxical end result will just be an increase in prospective client meetings but not an increase in new clients, as the generalist advisor loses out to competition that is more targeted, more specialized, and more likely to be perceived by the prospective client as the ideal solution.

-Crafting a Niche
+Crafting A Financial Advisor Niche

 So how does the advisor escape from the paradoxical trap of the wider net?
 Simply put, by turning around 180 degrees and moving in the opposite direction, with a goal to become more specific, more specialized, and more focused.
 The goal is to spend less time in meetings with prospective clients, but become so focused that the advisor wins the overwhelming majority of the prospects that are seen, because now the advisor is the specialist with the best solution that attracts clients away from the generalists.

 In other words, this is why the movement towards specialization and having a “niche” matters so much.
 In a world where just being a financial planner was a differentiator – as was the case for the past several decades – the mere fact that the advisor could credibly claim to offer the service was sufficient.
-But in today’s marketplace, where the number of financial planners is drastically higher, differentiation is being pushed to the next stage: fpr consumers, it’s no longer just about getting a financial planner, but a financial planner who’s specialized enough to solve my personal needs and problems.
+But in today’s marketplace, where the number of financial planners is drastically higher, differentiation is being pushed to the next stage: for consumers, it’s no longer just about getting a financial planner, but a financial planner who’s specialized enough to solve my personal needs and problems.
 The age of the generalist is coming to an end; the age of the specialist has begun.

 It’s worth noting that yes, you can still “specialize” in being a generalist.
 The model exists in other professions, like doctors who are general practitioners.
 But remember in the medical world, the generalists typically earn less than the specialists, and have been under pressure for years.
 And they succeed in part because they specialize in being a generalist; someone who can provide an initial review of the situation, and refer the patient out to the necessary specialists, which in turn means the business model for generalists would likely resemble a simple, low-cost fee-for-service model that virtually always ends in a referral to another (higher priced and more specialized) advisor, which may not be an appealing business model future for today’s generalists!